Rosemary G. Conroy

 My artwork doesn’t have to be framed as I use “gallery-wrap” style panels and canvases.
 I paint the edges black to create a clean, contemporary presentation.
 Most of my pieces are 1.5” deep.

-When I want a more formal look, I typically use a simple black wooden “floater” style frame that works very well with my artwork.
+For a more formal look, I typically use a simple black wooden “floater” style frame that works very well with my artwork.
 I indicate which pieces come with frames in the blurb under each image here on the website.

 Yes my work is insured.
 Please contact me right away in case of damage.